Nate Fisher: New York Mets

 On November 28, 2021, Fisher signed a minor-league contract with the New York Mets.
 He began the 2022 season with the Binghamton Rumble Ponies, where he posted a 3.77 earned run average in 28 2/3 innings pitched, earning a promotion to the Syracuse Mets, for whom he posted a 3.12 earned run average in 43 1/3 innings pitched.

 On August 21, the Mets selected Fisher's contract and promoted him to the major league roster.
 Entering in relief of José Butto, Fisher pitched three scoreless innings in his major league debut, a 10–9 Mets win against the Philadelphia Phillies on August 21, 2022.
 On August 22, Fisher was designated for assignment.
 He went unclaimed on waivers and the Mets sent him outright to Syracuse.
 Fisher elected free agency following the season on November 10.

 Chicago White Sox

 On November 15, 2022, Fisher signed a minor league deal with the Chicago White Sox, receiving a non-roster invitation to spring training with the White Sox in 2023.
 He made 26 appearances (20 starts) for the Triple–A Charlotte Knights, registering a 5–10 record and 6.51 ERA with 85 strikeouts across 103 2/3 innings pitched.
 Fisher elected free agency following the season on November 6, 2023.

 On March 1, 2024, Fisher signed with the Sultanes de Monterrey of the Mexican League.
 He was released prior to the season on April 10.
+On May 23, Fisher revealed via Instagram that he had undergone season-ending elbow surgery.